MontclairRobotics/FRC-Programming-Guide/src/Git/course/Usage.md

 - **GitHub Issues**: Allows us to plan our progress, by planning, prioritizing, and designating different incomplete tasks to different programmers.
 We can use this to communicate to collaborators where we are in the project's timeline, and link code to a discussion space easily.

-- **GitHub Actions**: This won't be nessasary for working on the robot.
+- **GitHub Actions**: *This won't be nessasary for working on the robot*.
 Custom scripts that run automatically after an event such as pushes, pull requests, issue creation, or even on a schedule.
 These can be used for testing, building, deploying, or any automated task.
 A sample action, located in the ```.github/workflows``` as a YAML file
     ```YAML
     name: Run Tests